 - We plan for the future.
 Though we all hope our area doesn’t experience any disasters, if any money remains in our disaster funds, we’re prepared for the next time.

-Our Lowcountry Community COVID-19 Response Fund grantmaking will initially focus on providing resources to front-line nonprofits that address health and human services, working with residents without access to healthcare or who are food or housing insecure.
+Our Lowcountry Community COVID-19 Response Fund grantmaking focuses on providing resources to front-line nonprofits that address health and human services, working with residents without access to healthcare or who are food or housing insecure, along with education to benefit children who have increased educational needs relating to COVID-19.
 Our goal is to increase resiliency in affected populations by addressing the economic impact of reduced and lost wages due to closures, job loss, etc.